-There are no fixed guidelines for the assessment of monitoring results, but the overall assessment of the risk of leaching to groundwater is based on a comprehensive assessment of all information on a substance/metabolites.
-This includes knowledge about patterns of use and possible changes in the pattern of use.
+The final assessment of the risk of leaching to groundwater must take into account all relevant information using a weight of evidence approach.
+This includes knowledge about patterns of use and possible changes in the pattern of use over time.

-In addition to this the Danish Environmental Protection Agency also uses monitoring data on surface water from the NOVANA programme in connection with risk assessment for aquatic organisms.
+If available the Danish Environmental Protection Agency also uses monitoring data on surface water from the NOVANA programme in connection with risk assessment for aquatic organisms.
 Annex 8: Definition of readily biodegradable